-There’s no doubt about it: we are living in the age of influencers, and 2018 is just going to see their reach increase.
+There’s no doubt about it: we are living in the age of influencers, and 2018 is just going to see their reach increase and influencer strategy form an integral part of marketing planning.
 We’ve moved comfortably from celebrity product placement and through bloggers with high follower counts, and we’re now nudging into micro-influencer territory, forming relationships with Instagrammers and YouTubers who may not have the followers of a Kardashian, but who have much more authentic and personal relationships with their audiences.

 So it was no surprise to see a packed room on 18 January as London’s social movers and shakers gathered to hear more about leveraging influencers across your digital strategy.
 The breakfast discussion, jointly-hosted by Linkfluence and Spredfast, included sessions from Arsenal Football Club, Hotels.com, Benefit Cosmetics and Ogilvy UK, and got Twitter a-flutter as we #spredideas.

 While most of us scramble or use social insights to identify our influencers, Arsenal Football Club has an in-house squad of influencers ready and waiting to go.
 But, said the club’s Senior Content Manager Tom Hines, that doesn’t make it easier – the content team has limited access to players and managers.
 Still, it’s always been part of digital at Arsenal to include a influencer strategy – they know that if they get star names in the title, they’ll hit a certain reach and engagement.

 There are also those pesky external influences – such as team performance – that are hard to predict yet have a massive impact on social.